fenago/ml-scikit-keras-tensorflow/labs/lab_4.md

 average.
 A simple way to ensure this is to shuffle the instances during training (e.g., pick each instance randomly, or shuffle the training set at the beginning of each epoch).
-If you do not shuffle the instances---for example, if the instances are sorted by label---then SGD will start by optimizing for one label, then the next, and so on, and it will not settle close to the global minimum.
+If you do not shuffle the instances for example, if the instances are sorted by label---then SGD will start by optimizing for one label, then the next, and so on, and it will not settle close to the global minimum.